Bose-Einstein condensation in a frustrated triangular optical lattice: Introduction

-To study the phase diagram systematically, we perform a one-loop renormalization group (RG) calculation, resulting in a flow of the chemical potential and the coupling constants.
+To further study the phase diagram beyond the mean-field scheme, we perform a one-loop renormalization group (RG) calculation, resulting in a flow of the chemical potential and the coupling constants.
 This calculation clarifies that there are two regimes: For $0<V_{12}/V_0\leq1$, $V_{12}$ and $V_{0}$ flow towards a Heisenberg fixed point, at which $V_{12}=V_{0}$, describing a second order phase transition that differs from the condensation transition of a single-component system.
 For $V_{12}/V_0>1$, however, $V_0$ flows towards a negative value, while $V_{12}$ increases and remains positive.
 This result implies the breakdown of the quartic theory, and higher-order terms, for instance a three-body interaction, need to be included.
 It also indicates that a discontinuous phase transition occurs \cite{Domany}, due to a cubic anisotropy.
 Thus, we conclude that the critical behavior in the regime $V_{12}/V_0>1$ is of first order, improving on the HYL approximation.
+We conclude that for the bare interaction of the system, the ratio $V_{12}/V_0 = 2$, suggests that the transition is first order.

 This paper is organized as follows: in Sec.~\ref{tri} we develop the field theoretic description of the lattice model.
 In Sec.~\ref{yhl} we study the free energy based on the Huang-Yang-Luttinger approximaiton and investigate the phase diagram for different ratios of $V_{12}/V_0$.
 In Sec.~\ref{rg}, we study the critical behavior in the framework of a one-loop RG calculation, and in Sec.~\ref{conc} we conclude.